 keep a complete and accurate record of the Customer's copying and disclosure of the Software and its Users, and produce such record to Sword on request from time to time.

-Subject to ensuring strict compliance with the terms of this Agreement and remaining within the number of Users permitted by the relevant Transaction Document, the Customer shall be permitted to sub-license its rights in respect of the Software and the Documentation to any of its Affiliates engaged in the same project for which Use of the Software is licensed by Sword.
+Subject to ensuring strict compliance with the terms of this Agreement and remaining within the number of Users permitted by the relevant Purchase Order, the Customer shall be permitted to sub-license its rights in respect of the Software and the Documentation to any of its Affiliates engaged in the same project for which Use of the Software is licensed by Sword.
 The Customer shall be responsible for any breach of this Agreement arising from the acts or omissions of any such Affiliate.

-In addition to Section 3.5, subject to ensuring strict compliance with the terms of this Agreement and remaining within the number of Users permitted by the relevant Transaction Document, the Customer shall be permitted to sub-license its rights in respect of the Software and the Documentation to any Divested Entity engaged in the same project for which Use of the Software is licensed by Sword for a period not exceeding six months from the Date of Disposal.
+In addition to Section 3.5, subject to ensuring strict compliance with the terms of this Agreement and remaining within the number of Users permitted by the relevant Purchase Order, the Customer shall be permitted to sub-license its rights in respect of the Software and the Documentation to any Divested Entity engaged in the same project for which Use of the Software is licensed by Sword for a period not exceeding six months from the Date of Disposal.
 The Customer shall be responsible for any breach of this Agreement arising from the acts or omissions of any such Divested Entity.

 Unless agreed otherwise by Sword, the Customer is responsible for obtaining and paying for any other software required for Use of the Software, including any operating system software, database software, or third party application software.